Xylopyrographer/STAC/README.md

 Pre-built binaries are provided for the devices listed above.
 For information on installing, jump over to the `bin` folder and run through `BIN_README.md`.

-Once you've flashed your device it is now a STAC 👍.
+Once you've flashed your device it is now a STAC.
 Next steps are in the *STAC User Guide* in the `Documentation` folder of the Release archive.

 ### Using an IDE